Hoverbear/hoverbear.org/content/blog/2022-12-06-nix-on-the-steam-deck/index.md

 >
 > Want NixOS instead?
 A different, spicier kind of fun can be found [here](https://github.com/Jovian-Experiments/Jovian-NixOS).

-The Steam Deck is a portable that has a Nintendo Switch-like form factor and touts a x86_64 AMD processor/GPU.
+The Steam Deck is a portable computer that has a Nintendo Switch-like form factor and touts an AMD x86_64 processor.
 It has WiFi, Bluetooth, and a USB-C port which you can plug a hub into, allowing the attachment of HDMI, mice, keyboards, power, or ethernet cables.

-It runs a flavor of Arch Linux called SteamOS, and guides users to use [Flatpak](https://flatpak.org/) and [Flathub](https://flathub.org/home).
-This is a fantastic solution and provides users acess to a wide variety of software, but as a developer I tend to want more exotic stuff that exists in [`nixpkgs`](https://github.com/NixOS/nixpkgs).
+It runs a flavour of Arch Linux called SteamOS, and guides users to use [Flatpak](https://flatpak.org/) and [Flathub](https://flathub.org/home).
+This is a fantastic solution and provides users access to a wide variety of software, but as a developer I tend to want more exotic stuff that exists in [`nixpkgs`](https://github.com/NixOS/nixpkgs).

 In case you'd not seen one yet, here's a picture of mine:

-{{ figure(path="my-deck.jpg", alt="My Deck, along my peripherals I use with it: PS5 Controller, a USB-C hub, and an Ergodox.", colocated=true, style="max-height: 100%") }}
+{{ figure(path="my-deck.jpg", alt="My Deck, alongside the peripherals I use with it: PS5 Controller, a USB-C hub, and an Ergodox.", colocated=true, style="max-height: 100%") }}

-Installing Nix on the Steam Deck has a few special steps, let's review how a Nix install process looks, then how the Deck works, finally we can explore a working approach.
+Installing Nix on the Steam Deck has a few special steps.
+Let's review how a Nix install process looks, then how the Deck works, and finally we can explore a working approach to install Nix.

 # How a Nix install works

-A normal Nix install process on Linux looks roughly like this:
+A normal Nix install process on Linux works roughly like this:

 * Create a folder called `/nix`
 * Unpack the Nix distribution tarball into `/nix`